 If there are no defects to report, the driver simply signs to say the vehicle has been checked and will ‘save and submit’ the report.
 To ensure compliance and total records management, the report is available to view in PDF format on the McGee content management system, and is also sent in an email to the driver.

 To view a demonstration of the app, click on the video below.

 (0 votes, average: 0.00 out of 5) You need to be a registered member to rate this.

-Safety systems such as effective emergency procedures and clear site access are good practice and a legal requirement to care for everyone’s safety.
-Effective safety provision for the public is a further demonstration of your site’s social awareness and responsibility.
+Safety practices such as effective emergency procedures and clear site access are good practice and a legal requirement to care for everyone’s safety.
+Effective safety practices for the public are a further demonstration of your site’s social awareness and responsibility.
 Workers and visitors should all be made aware of any current hazards on site.
-Each year, approximately 7 workers die as a result of accidents involving vehicles or mobile plant, with a further 93 seriously injured.

 The Hub features examples of construction industry best practice sourced from across the UK and Ireland.
 It can be used by anyone in the industry including site managers, contractors, suppliers and clients, who are looking to improve their standards of considerate construction.